 All references on one single page

-Herbarz books are armorial books that list Polish families with nobility.
+Herbarz are armorial books that list Polish families with nobility.
 In Poland, the concept of "nobility" (Szlachta) is rather extensive and confusing.
 About 10% of the Poles claimed this statute before the partition of Poland at the end of the 18th century.
 Moreover, authors of herbarz books tend to duplicate the same information.
 Therefore, these sources are no definitive evidences and should be taken with much caution.

 This page presents the Książyk references in some of the most usual Herbarz books available.
 This research work was done in the following organizations: Biblioteka Narodowa (Warsaw), Archiwum Główne Akt Dawnych (Warsaw), Biblioteka Raczyńskich (Poznan).